 RRIFs require a certain degree of ongoing investment management that, depending on Roger's personal preference, may be an advantage or a disadvantage.
 Because the value of the funds will depend on future investment performance, income levels may fluctuate.

 Roger can choose the amount he wants to withdraw each year, subject to a minimum set by law.
 Depending on his investment and payout choices, the RRIF may also provide inflation protection.
 The drawback is that because there is no maximum (except locked-in plans) on withdrawals, Roger could deplete his funds too soon.

 An annuity will provide Roger with a guaranteed income for life or to age 90, depending on the type he chooses.
 However, once he purchases the annuity, he cannot change the payments or make lump sum withdrawals.
 Annuity payments are based on interest rates at the time of purchase.
 In times of low interest rates, Roger may want to use a RRIF initially and convert to an annuity when rates are higher.

 Roger does not have to make only one choice.
 He may take a cash lump sum for a major purchase, an annuity for a regular income to cover his basic living expenses, and a RRIF for inflation protection as well as liquidity for such things as emergencies, opportunities and travel.

-Copyright © 2012 Life Letter.
-All rights reserved.
-This article is provided for informational purposes only and is not intended to provide specific financial advice.
+Copyright © 2023 AdvisorNet Communications Inc. All rights reserved.
+This article is provided for informational purposes only and is based on the perspectives and opinions of the owners and writers only.
+The information provided is not intended to provide specific financial advice.
 It is strongly recommended that the reader seek qualified professional advice before making any financial decisions based on anything discussed in this article.
-This article is not to be copied or republished in any format for any reason without the written permission of the Life Letter.
+This article is not to be copied or republished in any format for any reason without the written permission of the AdvisorNet Communications.
 The publisher does not guarantee the accuracy of the information and is not liable in any way for any error or omission.